 AGA Report no. 10

-Speed of sound in natural gas and other related hydrocarbon gases: sets out how to calculate the speed of sound in natural gas, necessary for the collaboration of ultrasonic meters.
+Speed of sound in natural gas and other related hydrocarbon gases: sets out how to calculate the speed of sound in natural gas, necessary for the calibration of ultrasonic meters.

 AGA Report no. 11

 Measurement of natural gas by Coriolis meter: specifies performance standards for flow measurement of natural gas by Coriolis meter.